shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     Repo: https://github.com/shprink/web-components-todo
     Demo: https://wc-todo.firebaseapp.com
     <aside class="notes">
-        <b>To finish this presentation I wanted to show you numbers.
+        <b>To finish this presentation I wanted to show you numbers to get you excited about stencil.
 I created a project that aim to compare different libraries that export Web Components.
-Today we are going compare The natice implementation, with Stencil, Polymer 2 and Angular Elements</b>
+Today we are going compare The native implementation, with Stencil, Polymer 2 and Angular Elements</b>
         <b>The code and the demo are available on Github</b>
     </aside>
 </section>